Las Vegas Beltway: History

 The first section of I-215 opened to traffic in 1996 from I-15 to Warm Springs Road, including the Harry Reid Airport Connector and tunnel, which linked Harry Reid International Airport to southern metro Las Vegas without requiring motorists to use Tropicana Avenue or Russell Road to access the main passenger terminal.
 The southeast leg of the beltway (except for the US 95 connection) was completed ahead of schedule in 1999, while the northern end was extended from Decatur Boulevard in 1998 to Tropicana Avenue by 2000.
 The remaining sections in the western and northern legs of the beltway were completed by 2003—either in their final, full freeway mode, or in one of two lesser interim configurations.

 I-215 was built on the SR 146 alignment between a point just east of exit 6 (Saint Rose Parkway / Pecos Road) and mile 0 (the US 93 / US 95 interchange at Lake Mead Parkway, formerly known as Lake Mead Drive).
 Since the Nevada Department of Transportation (NDOT) does not co-sign state routes along Interstate highways, SR 146 was truncated to its current eastern terminus at I-215.
 SR 146 was co-signed with I-215 from Pecos Road to US 93 / US 95, even though the state highway designation no longer existed in this section when the freeway was completed.
 SR 146 signs on I-215 have since been removed.

 Roads & Bridges magazine, a national publication that provides technology news and information to the transportation construction industry, named the Las Vegas Beltway as one of the nation's Top Ten Road Projects in 2002.
 In 2003, the entire 50.5 mi long beltway was opened, albeit with three different road types—freeway, limited access expressway, and as interim frontage roads—with all the newly opened sections being designated as CC 215.

-At the Board of County Commission meeting on March 2, 2004, the beltway was renamed as the Bruce Woodbury Beltway.
+At the Board of County Commission meeting on March 2, 2004, the beltway was renamed the Bruce Woodbury Beltway.
 The Board approved a resolution recognizing Republican Clark County Commissioner Bruce L. Woodbury for his many years and efforts in the future of transportation in the valley.
 On August 9, 2006, a section of freeway was completed that allowed the connection of two previously built freeway portions.
 This meant a continuous stretch of road consisting of about half the road's overall mileage, from the US 95 / SR 564 terminus to Charleston Boulevard, was now completed to freeway standards.